xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

 ### Default kubernetes namespaces

-- default: automatically created when the cluster is setup.
+- `default`: automatically created when the cluster is setup.
-- kube-system: created at cluster setup and contains a set of pods and services for internal purpose.
+- `kube-system`: created at cluster setup and contains a set of pods and services for internal purpose.
-- kube-public: available to all users.
+- `kube-public`: available to all users.

 ---